 Many of the things that we think, do, and say make God really sad.
 But

 God sent Jesus to live a life pure and without sin.
 When Jesus was on earth HE grew from a baby to a man - and HE never sinned!
 After people met Jesus or heard about HIM, everyone understood that they could never be good enough or pure enough to go to heaven.
 Jesus loves people so much.
 He wants everyone to go to heaven.

 God sees Jesus -- like we see the snow.
 Jesus covers our sins so that God sees pure hearts.
 When we trust in what JESUS did for

-us, HE died on the cross, our sins are covered, (like snow covers the ground).
+us, HE died on the cross, our sins are covered, like the snow covers the

 The snow comes to cover the earth - FREE.
 When Jesus offers us forgiveness and to live in heaven with HIM - it is also FREE -- like the snow.
 GOD loves us SO much!